 - Pinterest pin image

 - Pinterest pin title

 If we include all this information in our pin, it makes it easy for our readers to post directly to their Pinterest boards with little effort.

 Now, let’s look at a step by step process for adding this information to our pin in our blog post.

-Step One – Upload Your Pinterest Pin (Pinterest Image)
+How to Add Pinterest Link to a WordPress Blog – Step 1 – Upload Your Pinterest Pin (Pinterest Image)

 Start by uploding your Pinterest pin or image to your blog post, and make sure you fill out your alt tag information.
 Then, click the Text portion of your WordPress editor.
 You will see something like this:

 <img class="aligncenter wp-image-931 " src="https://yourwebsite.com/your-pin.jpg" alt="your alt image tag information here" width="350" height="525" />